 Preserving our beautiful Earth for future generations is incredibly important to us.
 We know that every decision and every action we take impacts the world around us.
 Sustainability is achieved through careful consideration of every aspect of our business.
 In addition to the efforts below, we are always adding new ways to improve our green strategy.
 We hope to inspire our community to join us in reducing environmental impact.

-We are proud to have received the Green Brewery of the Year Award from the Virginia Green Travel Alliance in both 2015 and 2016.
+We are proud to have received the Green Brewery of the Year Award from the Virginia Green Travel Alliance for three consecutive years in 2015, 2016 and 2017.
 Virginia Green is an amazing organization that connects the public with green businesses in the tourism, restaurant, and hospitality industries.
 There are three main aspects of our business that were considered – the brewery, the restaurant, and the offices.
 Many of our environmental strategies overlap all three areas of the company.

 Sustainability is built into every part of our process that finishes with fresh, delicious beer.
 Beginning with bags of grain – all the way to your favorite brew, our brewing and packaging departments have green systems in place for the entire journey.